As an R1 research university research is a core part of what makes your education at UWM more valuable, more relevant, and more impactful.

 Industrial & Manufacturing Engineering Research Centers & Labs

-The Advanced Manufacturing & Design Lab, led by Ilya Avdeev, conducts research leading to better design of complex multi-physics systems ranging from CT scanners to EV batteries.
+The Advanced Manufacturing & Design Lab conducts research leading to better design of complex multi-physics systems ranging from CT scanners to EV batteries.

-The Connected Systems Institute (CSI), led by Joe Hamann, accelerates innovation by bringing together industry and academic researcher to facilitate digital transformation for small and medium-sized manufacturers, ultimately developing an educational curriculum to better prepare the workforce of the future.
+The Connected Systems Institute (CSI) accelerates innovation by bringing together industry and academic researcher to facilitate digital transformation for small and medium-sized manufacturers, ultimately developing an educational curriculum to better prepare the workforce of the future.

-The Industrial Training and Assessment Center (ITAC), led by Ryo Amano, is a Department of Energy program dedicated to helping small and medium-sized manufacturers and wastewater treatment plants minimize their energy costs through efficient use of resources
+The Industrial Training and Assessment Center (ITAC) is a U.S. Department of Energy supported program dedicated to helping small and medium-sized manufacturers and wastewater treatment plants minimize their energy costs through efficient use of resources

 UWM is one of only two R1 research universities in Wisconsin, and the only one in Southeast Wisconsin.
 We’re also a top externally funded institution with robust opportunities for teaching and research assistantships.
 Partners that support our research include: